-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS JANUARY 31, 2024 AND 2023 (Expressed in United States Dollars)
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS JANUARY 31, 2025 AND 2024

 14. DEFERRED REVENUE

 Deferred revenue is comprised of customer deposits which are funds paid by customers in advance for delivery of Sprout AI Habitat Systems based on the sales agreements.
 All deposits are non-refundable.
 There are no external restrictions on the use of these deposits.